 Being a long time member of various open source communities (Linux kernel, openSUSE and others), I have a personal interest in seeing OpenStack becoming a leading cloud infrastructure.
-In my professional life, I ran an engineering organization that is in charge of building cloud infrastructure to host DT's partner's applications in DT's SMB focused BusinessMarketplace SaaS Business.
+In my professional life, I ran an engineering organizations that are in charge of developing, building and running cloud infrastructure.
 (See the keynote at the Folsom Design Summit at http://vimeo.com/41449373 and http://de.slideshare.net/laurabeckcahoon/deutsche-telekom-12607469 for some details.)
 I last worked with Huawei to build and run an OpenStack engineering team in Europe.

-I am leading the architecture, community and consulting teams in Deutsche Telekom's Open Telekom Cloud Team.
+I was leading the architecture, community and consulting teams in Deutsche Telekom's Open Telekom Cloud Team before.

 Before joining DT end of 2011 I was a long-time contributor to the Linux kernel, which also gave me the privilege of building up and leading SUSE Labs and work with a number of great engineers in- and outside my company, contributing to the success of the Open Source technology.